glg/.github/.github/PULL_REQUEST_TEMPLATE/production_deploy.md

 #### List the applications that will be affected by this change.

--
+- *list affected applications here*

 #### List the intended audience for the change.

 *The audience is generally not the reviewers who will approve the PR, but the consumers of the change*

--
+- *list impacted audience here"

 #### Notify the appropriate audiences of the change and the timing of deployment.

-*Provide details showing that the intended audience has been notified, or why they don't need to be notified*
+> *Provide details showing that the intended audience has been notified, or why they don't need to be notified*

 #### If and ONLY if this change cannot be rolled back with a simple 'git revert', document the updated rollback procedures.